Transfer Student Admissions

 - Credit cannot be granted for correspondence courses.

-- In instances where courses from other colleges or universities only partially fulfill general education requirements, students will need to make up the credit hours shortage in the same department.
+- In cases where courses from other colleges or universities only partially fulfill general education requirements, students will need to make up the credit hours shortage in the same department.

-- Course grades must at least be a “C” in order for the transfer credit to count.
-Grades of "C-" cannot transfer.
+- Course grades must be a “C” or above in order for the transfer credit to count.
+Grades of “C-” cannot transfer.

 - Students who have been placed on academic probation, suspended or dismissed from previous institutions cannot be considered for admission to Delaware State University.